comparisons

 The technical difference between these two models matters more than most spec sheets show.

-HappyHorse 1.0 runs a 40-layer Transformer at roughly 15B parameters.
-Audio and video tokens flow through the same stack.
-There is no cross-attention layer reaching between two separate models, no late-stage audio fusion, no dialogue-specific sub-network.
-The entire output — frames and waveform — emerges from one forward pass.
-That design choice has consequences.
-Mouth shapes, environmental sound, ambient noise, and dialogue all share the same temporal embedding.
-When the generated character pauses mid-sentence, the room tone pauses with them.
+HappyHorse 1.0 is built on a roughly 15-billion-parameter Transformer stacked 40 layers deep, but the key design decision is not the scale — it is the fusion strategy.
+Audio tokens and video tokens share the same attention layers end to end.
+There is no auxiliary cross-attention module stitching two separate encoders together, no late-stage waveform merger, no dialogue-specific branch.
+Frames and audio emerge from one unified forward pass.
+That architectural bet has downstream consequences: mouth shapes, ambient sound, environmental reverb, and spoken dialogue all live inside the same temporal representation.
+When a generated character pauses mid-sentence, the room tone pauses with them.
 When they shout, the reverb in the room scales.
-The single-pass design is what gets HappyHorse to the top of the leaderboard on aggregate scenes and what makes the multilingual lip-sync hold across 7 languages without retraining a separate audio module per language.
+This single-stream design is a large part of why HappyHorse dominates the Artificial Analysis aggregate ranking and why its multilingual lip-sync holds across 7 languages without a per-language audio retraining step.

 Veo 3 takes a different path.
 The model couples a dialogue-tuned audio pipeline tightly with the video stream and runs an aggressive lip-sync alignment pass that hits sub-10ms latency on spoken English.
 The result on a single-character English explainer is genuinely the best in the field — Veo can land a 6-second on-camera read where HappyHorse occasionally drifts on a hard consonant.
 The trade-off is that the dialogue pipeline is tuned hardest for English.
 On Mandarin, Cantonese, Japanese, and several other tonal or non-Indo-European languages, the alignment quality degrades.